-The childcare crisis facing Japan's working moms
+The child care crisis facing Japan's working moms

 Most of the changes Ogata has advocated for in Kumamoto are modest.
 She convinced the mayor to sometimes hold his monthly Q&A sessions on weekends instead of weekday evenings, so more moms can attend.
 She got city departments to put "children welcome" on flyers for more events.
 She is still fighting for babysitting services at City Hall so mothers can fill out forms without distraction.
 Moms from other politicians' districts come to her when they have problems.

 "I would like our city or our society to accept a diverse way of raising children, or balancing work and raising children," she said.
-That could mean parents putting children in nursery schools or daycare, but also being able to bring their offspring to work, if they want to.
+That could mean parents putting children in nursery schools or day care, but also being able to bring their offspring to work, if they want to.

 A shortage of daycare

-Over a month of reporting in Japan, more than 20 parents shared their frustrations with the process of finding daycare.
+Over a month of reporting in Japan, more than 20 parents shared their frustrations with the process of finding day care.
 They described a system that's both acutely stressful and profoundly bureaucratic.

 First, parents get ranked according to a complex system administered by local governments.

 They receive points based on things like job status, income, whether they use a babysitter or have a parent who lives with them.
-Those with the most points have the easiest time qualifying for their top choice public daycare or a private daycare center that is government subsidized.
+Those with the most points have the easiest time qualifying for their top choice public day care or a private day care center that is government subsidized.

-Sometimes they get assigned daycare on the opposite side of town, or the younger child gets a place in one location while the older child has to go to another.
+Sometimes they get assigned day care on the opposite side of town, or the younger child gets a place in one location while the older child has to go to another.

 That's if they get in at all.
-As of October, 47,198 children were on the waiting list for daycare nationwide.
+As of October, 47,198 children were on the waiting list for day care nationwide.

 Frustration with this system has driven a group of parents to form an advocacy group called Miraco, dedicated to making life easier for working parents.

-Tae Amano, one of Miraco's other co-founders, said it was not an easy to transition from being a working mother-of-three to being a daycare activist, especially in a society where few women participate in politics.
+Tae Amano, one of Miraco's other co-founders, said it was not an easy to transition from being a working mother-of-three to being a day care activist, especially in a society where few women participate in politics.

-"We are not powerless and what we are doing is not wrong," she said.
+"We are not powerless, and what we are doing is not wrong," she said.

-The 43-year-old started the group after her third child was rejected from all the daycare centers she applied to.
+The 43-year-old started the group after her third child was rejected from all the day care centers she applied to.
 The same thing had happened with her first child, eight years earlier.

 Miraco pressures the government to invest the time, energy and funds to end the shortage.

-The group created a hashtag #IWantDaycare, which went viral, and has asked parents to post their daycare rejection letters from local governments online.
-They organize an annual gathering of activists and politicians to hold up signs with the hashtag, and host policy forums and send surveys to politicians asking their opinions on childcare issues.
+The group created a hashtag #IWantDaycare, which went viral, and has asked parents to post their day care rejection letters from local governments online.
+They organize an annual gathering of activists and politicians to hold up signs with the hashtag, and host policy forums and send surveys to politicians asking their opinions on child care issues.

-Their efforts have helped make the childcare shortage an issue politicians cannot avoid.
+Their efforts have helped make the child care shortage an issue politicians cannot avoid.

-But despite the increase in public pressure, ending the daycare shortage is no easy task.
-The Nomura Research Institute estimates that by 2023, the country will need to add 279,000 new daycare places as more women join the workforce.
+But despite the increase in public pressure, ending the day care shortage is no easy task.
+The Nomura Research Institute estimates that by 2023, the country will need to add 279,000 new day care places as more women join the workforce.

-This can be a tough sell in a country that has the world's highest ratio of government debt to GDP and faces the growing burden of taking care of its aging population.
-OECD data shows Japan spends a lower percentage of its GDP on childcare than most other developed countries.
+This can be a tough sell in a country that has the world's highest ratio of government debt to gross domestic product and faces the growing burden of taking care of its aging population.
+OECD data shows Japan spends a lower percentage of its GDP on child care than most other developed countries.

-"Care of children and elderly is thought to be a family responsibility, not a social responsibility, that means only women should do it," said Kaori Katada, an associate professor in social policy at Tokyo's Hosei University.
+"Care of children and elderly is thought to be a family responsibility, not a social responsibility.
+That means only women should do it," said Kaori Katada, an associate professor in social policy at Tokyo's Hosei University.

-There are various ways activists believe the government could increase daycare availability.
-The government could plow money into the private system, loosen building restrictions for daycare, such as those banning the use of high rises or those lacking outside space, or they could raise prices or subsidies, which might attract more private providers to compete.
+There are various ways activists believe the government could increase day care availability.
+The government could plow money into the private system, loosen building restrictions for day care, such as those banning the use of high rises or those lacking outside space, or they could raise prices or subsidies, which might attract more private providers to compete.

-Some changes have already been implemented, such as allowing for facilities without outdoor space for children under two and experiments like allowing daycare centers to setup inside public parks.
+Some changes have already been implemented, such as allowing for facilities without outdoor space for children under age 2 and experiments like allowing day care centers to setup inside public parks.

 Deeper flaws in the system